Smoothed Analysis of Learning from Positive Samples: Proofs Deferred from the Main Body

-To prove \cref{thm:capturingKL}, we will use the following inequality, which we believe is well-known but since we could not find an explicit reference, we prove it at the end of this section. \begin{lemma} Let $\cP$ and $\cQ$ be probability distributions on $\R^d$ and assume $\kl{\cQ}{\cP} < \infty$.
+To prove \cref{thm:capturingKL}, we will use the following inequality, which we believe is well-known but since we could not find an explicit reference, we prove it at the end of this section. \begin{lemma} Let $\cP$ and $\cQ$ be probability distributions on $\R^d$ with $\kl{\cQ}{\cP} < \infty$.
 Then, for any measurable set $S$,